ember-learn/ember-blog/content/ember-2-0-released.md

 rendering engine introduced in Ember 1.13.
 These APIs allowed array operations to be performed without creating new arrays.
 Glimmer's value diffing makes this unnecessary.
-Computed property macros that operate on arrays are still present, but they are simply not backed by `ReduceComputed`.
+Computed property macros that operate on arrays are still present, but they are not backed by `ReduceComputed`.

 **Context shifting in templates** (`{{#each}}` and `{{#with}}` without block params) is removed in Ember 2.0.
 For any template, there is now only one this